vpandichi/worldtour_proiect/README.md

 29. Created admin account page and database.
 Added user flags against accounts so we can change privileges.
 Started working on a mass email feature
 30. Finished the mass email feature for admins
 31. Added more admin page functionality (delete active/inactive users), recoded blog page which is now fetching data from the database more efficiently
+32. Created the possibility to post blog articles for registered users.
+Created simple math captcha functions to implement with forms.

 TO DO FOR TOMORROW 16/07: - fix logo not displaying on the nav bar after being dynamically generated; (might be a problem with the HTML positioning of the divs) - ok
                           - pick a def. color scheme - current red/green - debugging colors; - x